wix-incubator/lerna-script/lerna-script/README.md

 Parameters:
  - lernaPackages - packages to filter;
  - label, optional - given you have several exports scripts, you can separate them in different build/unbuild groups by label

+**Note:** this filter mutates built/unbuild state, meaning that it unbuilds dependents to get reproducible runs.

 ### filter.gitSince(lernaPackages: [])(refspec): []
 Filters-out packages that have did not change since `refspec` - ex. master, brach, tag.